benjamincrozat/content/posts/419-page-expired-laravel.md

 Learn more on Laravel's documentation about [Cross-Site Request Forgery protection](https://laravel.com/docs/10.x/csrf).

-## Disable CSRF protection on some pages
+## Disable CSRF protection on some pages to avoid the "419 Page Expired" error

-Occasionally, you may want to disable CSRF protection on some pages and kill those 419 HTTP codes.
+Occasionally, you may want to disable CSRF protection on some pages and kill those "419 Page Expired" errors.

 Instead of removing the middleware from the kernel, specify which pages you want to exclude from being protected.